 A sure path to suffering is making the locus of one’s life focused on living up to others’ expectations.
 Social norms that are internalized into one’s identity are often at odds with the life that our deeper self yearns to live.
 At times, unspoken social contracts may keep us from living lives of authenticity, resulting in toxic stress to accumulate in the body as our unconscious rebels from our voluntary oppression.
 In my naturopathic medical practice, I see the results of this internal schism manifested as years of depression, insidious illnesses or anxiety and fatigue.

-As a naturopathic doctor and acupuncturist in Portland, OR, I work with patients to identify and release trauma and stresses that have been stored within their bodies.
+As a naturopathic doctor and acupuncturist in Portland, Oregon, I work with patients to identify and release trauma and stresses that have been stored within their bodies.
 Part of the work of overcoming stress is moving people out of anxiety and into action; empowering them to have a voice within their own lives and their relationships.
 My life’s work as a physician is dedicated to understanding the nature and causes of physical, mental and emotional imbalance.
 Through my naturopathic medical practice and in my own personal life, I’ve found that the most important gift you can give to another person is freedom.

 Since I have dedicated my life to this work, I am even more disturbed at what happens when we silence ourselves.
 The Handmaid’s Tale highlights that disavowing the power of our own voice and autonomy, gives that power away to someone else.
 The first law of thermodynamics is that energy is neither created nor destroyed; in similar fashion, when we give up our power it doesn’t go away, it’s simply wielded by someone else.
 In the story, I can’t decide who was worse, the male oppressors or the throng of women who supported them.
 The abject dehumanizing of the women in this story would not have been possible without the complacency and cooperation of both sexes, entering into a dark covenant of terror and shame.
 The story is a work of fiction, but the reality of a culture of silence underpinned by religious dogma being a pretext for control has happened many times throughout history.